A new model for magnetoreception

-We will further describe why it is possible to do away with any apparatus to detect chemical products altogether. { In essence, the Earth's magnetic field translates to a local electrostatic (or strain) field which directly modulates vision.
-This may be seen as an evolutionary enhancement of an inherent sensitivity, analogous to the well studied `Haidinger's brush'.
-We believe that our new version of the RP model is thus a simpler and more complete hypothesis, while being more consistent with experimental findings.}
+We will further describe why no apparatus for detecting chemical products is required in our model.
+In essence, the Earth's magnetic field translates to a local electrostatic (or strain) field which directly modulates vision.
+This may be seen as an evolutionary enhancement of an inherent sensitivity, analogous to the well-studied `Haidinger's brush' \cite{shute74} phenomenon, in which the polarization of light (as opposed to the direction of a magnetic field) is detected through a molecular electric dipole transduction mechanism.
+To the best of our knowledge, direct evidence for local electrical fields affecting the visual process has not (yet) been reported, however, in vitro laboratory studies on pertinent biomolecules show that such effects are possible in principle under realistic circumstances as we presently discuss.
+In addition, dedicated sensory systems for detecting electric fields do exist in certain species, e.g.~sharks and rays are known to be able to detect extremely weak external electric fields as low as $1~\mu\mathrm{V/m}$ \cite{kalmijn71}.